She Left Hell and Took to the Air

 She was a latchkey child about 14 years old.
 Her parents worked until late, so she was home alone every night and had begun to drink.

-We knew we were reaching an audience, both in age and needs, that were more than we had ever imagined.
+We knew we were reaching an audience, both in age and needs — that [our efforts and their impact] were more than we had ever imagined.